Below are the services Aero-Flex can provide your company.

 RADIOGRAPHIC INSPECTION (X-RAY)

-Radiography, or X-ray, checks a weld’s integrity in a nondestructive manner.
-X-rays and gamma rays pass through metal and other materials opaque to ordinary light and produce photographic records of the transmitted radiant energy.
-Since materials absorb known amounts of this radiant energy, the recorded X-rays reveal discontinuities and inclusions within the opaque material.
+Radiography checks a weld’s integrity in a nondestructive manner.
+X-rays and gamma rays pass through metal and other materials and produce photographic records of the transmitted radiant energy.
+Since materials absorb known amounts of this radiant energy, the recorded X-rays reveal discontinuities and inclusions within the material.

 Aero-Flex works with a certified NADCAP facility to provide accurate and dependable radiographic inspections of your welds.

 LIQUID PENETRANT INSPECTION (FPI OR CCPT)

 This leak detection technique locates surface cracks and pinholes not easily seen or detected by an air test or magnetic particle inspection.
 We apply a fluorescent penetrating dye to your part’s surface and wait for capillary action to draw the liquid into the surface openings.
 After removing the excess, a developer draws the penetrant to the surface.